MingyuGuan/rpc/README.md

 # rpc
-A workploce for developing rpc communication service between server and containers
+A workplace for developing rpc communication service between server and containers

 # start server
 ```